Morning After Pill

-If you’ve had unprotected sex or if there is a chance your normal contraceptive method may have failed (e.g. split condom or forgetting to take your pill) you can take the morning after pill up to 120 hours,or five days, after sex, to prevent pregnancy.
-There are two medicines available – Norlevo or Prevenelle (Levonorgestrel) and Ellaone (Ulipristal).
-Norlevo and Prevenelle are effective up to 72 hours after unprotected sex while Ellaone is effective up to 120 hours after.
+The Morning After Pill is available directly from Fortune’s Pharmacy without prescription.
+The morning after pill, or emergency hormonal contraception is taken if you have had unprotected sex or if there is a chance that your normal contraceptive method may have failed (for example, a split condom or forgetting to take your pill).
+Two medicines are available – Levonorgestrel and Ullipristal.
+Levonorgestrel is effective up to 72 hours after unprotected sex while Ullipristal is effective up to 120 hours after.

 For further information on contraceptive methods visit www.thinkcontraception.ie.
 Regular contraceptive methods include the combined oral contraceptive (“the pill”), the “mini-pill,” injections, vaginal rings, implants and intrauterine devices.
 Fortune’s Pharmacy supplies these medicines and devices as part of our prescription service.

 If you need to talk to someone about an unplanned pregnancy, visit www.positiveoptions.ie or freetext LIST to 50444 for a list of FREE, State funded crisis pregnancy counselling services nationwide.

 Please not that the morning after pill is not a replacement for regular contraceptive methods and does not prevent pregnancy in every woman.
 It also offers no protection against sexually transmitted infections (STIs).
 Our pharmacist will be able to give you lots of information and advice to help.

 If you are aged under 16 years, please make contact with us as early as possible and our pharmacist will explain all of your options to you.